tedfeng424/Housing_Proj/README.md

 If this happens: go to [This Issue](https://github.com/Yizong98/Housing_Proj/issues/18)

 # Style
-to check your style, run the following code
+to check your style, run the following code while in FrontEnd dir
-npx standard --fix
+`npx standard --fix`